Carla Diane Hayden (1952- )

 Carla Hayden, 2020

 President Barack Obama nominated Dr. Hayden for the position of Librarian of Congress on February 24, 2016.
-The United States Senate confirmed her nomination of July 13, 2016.
+The United States Senate confirmed her nomination on July 13, 2016.
 She was sworn in on September 14, 2016.
 President Abraham Lincoln’s Bible was used for the ceremony, and Dr. Hayden’s mom was the person holding it during her swearing in.
-Speaking on the significance of her historic feat during the swearing in ceremony, Dr. Hayden said: “People of my race were once punished and worse for learning to read, and as a descendent of people who were denied the right to read, and now have the opportunity to serve the institution that is now the symbol of knowledge is a historic moment.”
-Her appointment was preceded by the retirement of Dr. James H. Billington, a historian.
+Speaking on the significance of her historic feat during the swearing-in ceremony, Dr. Hayden said: “People of my race were once punished and worse for learning to read, and as a descendent of people who were denied the right to read, and now have the opportunity to serve the institution that is now the symbol of knowledge is a historic moment.”
+The retirement of Dr. James H. Billington, a historian, preceded her appointment.